-The directors are responsible for the preparation of the financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the EU and the requirements of the Maltese Companies Act (Cap.
+The directors are responsible for the preparation of the financial statements that give a true and fair view in accordance with EU IFRSs and the requirements of the Maltese Companies Act (Cap.
 386), and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the directors are responsible for assessing the Group's and the Parent Company ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Group or the Parent Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the directors are responsible for assessing the Parent Company's and the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Parent Company and/or the Group or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Group's and the Parent Company's financial reporting process.
+Those charged with governance are responsible for overseeing the Parent Company's and the Group's financial reporting process.